 “LANACare nursing pads are the only nursing pads that meet the expectations that a mother have for nursing pads.
 When we treat mothers with sore nipples we use LANACare nursing pads allowing the breast to heal because they don’t stick to the skin but allow the new skin to heal without problems.”

 Which Style and Size Is For Me?

 - Original – with double layer wool.
-Sufficient for most women’s needs.
+For warmth & light-moderate leaking.
 Dry more quickly than “Extra”.

-- Extra - with a third layer of felted wool, between 2 layers of Original weight wool, for greater barrier effect and absorption.
+- Ekstra – with a third layer of felted wool, between 2 layers of Original weight wool, for greater barrier effect and absorption.

 - Softline – the same soft, untreated organic wool, but it is mechanically processed using a new, patented method.
 This process bypasses spinning and knitting of the wool, making SoftLine pads an economical choice.
-Recommended for women in which leaking is a minimal problem.
+Recommended for light-moderate leaking.

 Guidelines in Sizing

 (with understanding that each woman may have individual preferences)

 - Mini (9 cm – 3 1/2 in.) – recommended most often as additional inner layer for very heavy leaking – if opting for this alone, we recommend size XS.

 - X-Small (12 cm – 5 in.)- A or B cup – most comparable in size to disposables, just a tad larger.

 - Small (15 cm – 6 in.) – B, C or D cup – most commonly recommended size – will give full coverage, yet fit inside most bras.